Variational Image Feature Extraction for the Event Horizon Telescope: Applying to Additional Simulated Image Reconstructions

 In the previous section, we saw that \VIDA and \ReX gave remarkably similar answers to problems that demonstrated similar ring-like structures.
-While \ReX is limited to ring extraction, \VIDA can be applied to any image, given a suitable filter function.
+While \ReX is limited to ring extraction, \VIDA can be applied to any image given a suitable template function.
 This section will explore \VIDA's capabilities of extracting features from a broader range of potential sources.
 To accomplish this, we will consider the other non-ring test images from \citetalias{EHTCIV}: the symmetric disk and double Gaussian (see \autoref{fig:non_ring_res}).
+We will follow the same steps in the previous section to evaluate \VIDA's performance.